 - Login Attempts: The maximum number of failed login attempts that may occur before a user is locked out of the application.
 “Unlimited” never locks the user out.
 A failed login occurs if the user enters an incorrect password for the User ID when not required to connect to the Server during login; or if the user fails user authentication when the Login attribute is set to true and the number of failed attempts exceeds the value entered here.
 The resulting behavior of locking out a user is defined in the Lockout Level attribute.

-lockout may occur as a result of exceeding the number of login attempts, or
+lockout may occur as a result of exceeding the defined Login Attempts, or

 may be based on failed attempts to authenticate the user against the